Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/partitions_and_limits.md

     The ML nodes have 4way-SMT, so for every physical core allocated (,e.g., with `SLURM_HINT=nomultithread`), you will always get 4*1443 MB because the memory of the other threads is allocated implicitly, too.
+    Some of the partitions have a counterpart for interactive jobs.
+These partitions have a `-interactive` suffix and are not listed here.